 Alice trained as graphic artist and illustrator.
 She went on to win awards in the US, where she taught digital graphics, art and animation at a large urban vocational school and established a highly-respected animation program that was used as a curriculum model in Texas.
 She was College Board Teacher of the Year for the 5-state Southwest Region, one of the top 6 art teachers in the US and on the board of professional artists and art teachers who judged student art portfolios for the College Board, an elite university entrance examination system used by universities worldwide.
 In 2015, Alice moved back to her home town of Lowestoft where she is now Mayor.

 Claire developed her muscle as a runner hauling film cans across Soho and after years in film and TV production she became part of the team that launched the FilmFour channel, where she discovered her love of short film through the Short Attention Span Cinema strand.
 She went on to produce The Shooting Gallery with Mark Kermode, profiling filmmakers and introducing new short films to a late night audience on Channel 4.
-Claire currently works as an editor and videographer, supporting conservation and mental health charities.
+Claire currently produces videos, supporting conservation and mental health charities.
 She’s dedicated to bringing international short film to Suffolk and determined to encourage investment in local talent.

 Rachel spent ten years in London working for ITV, also starting as a runner, and worked her way through the ranks to become Producer/Director on a number of factual entertainment programmes.
 Since moving back to Suffolk she has worked as a Suffolk-based location manager and location scout.
 She currently works part-time for Screen Suffolk, the county’s official film office, supporting and promoting filmmaking in the county.
 Her aim is to raise the profile of filmmaking in East Anglia, and to create a fund specifically for that purpose through The Suffolk Short Film Festival.